DinoPatiya/DinoPatiya/README.md

 - 🔭 I’m currently exploring the uncharted territories of machine learning and AI.
 - 🌱 I'm always looking for new technologies to sink my teeth into.
 - 👯 I'm open to collaborations, so if you have a project idea, let's team up!
+(I promise I wont eat you 🍽️)

 ### Fun Facts 🦕